RomanMalov/AIDAO-solution/README.md

 # AIDAO-solution

+The following is the instructions I've got on the olympiad.

 Short review of fMRI
 Functional Magnetic Resonance Imaging (fMRI) is a neuroimaging technique used to study brain activity by measuring changes in blood flow.
 Unlike standard MRI, which generates static images of brain anatomy, fMRI captures dynamic changes in neural activity over time.
 It does so by leveraging the Blood Oxygen Level-Dependent (BOLD) signal, which varies based on the oxygenation of hemoglobin.
 When neurons are active, they consume more oxygen, resulting in changes in the magnetic properties of hemoglobin.
 These changes can be detected and visualized by fMRI, allowing researchers to observe which areas of the brain are active in response to specific stimuli or tasks.